Planning a Vermont vacation and want to include some fabulous waterfalls and swimming holes in your itinerary?

 View this downloadable Vermont waterfall map on Google Maps.

-When is the Best Time to Visit Vermont Waterfalls?
+When is the Best Time to Visit Waterfalls in Vermont?

 When you visit Vermont will dictate whether you can swim or not.
-The waterfalls will be nice and full in the spring, starting in mid-April and running through early June, but you have to be a hearty soul to swim in Vermont rivers in June, even in southern Vermont.
+Waterfalls in Vermont will be nice and full in the spring, starting in mid-April and running through early June, but you have to be a hearty soul to swim in Vermont rivers in June, even in southern Vermont.

 If you want to take photos of gushing falls, come in May.
 If you want to check out some awesome Vermont swimming holes, come in July.
 And if you want a dose of fall colors with your Vermont waterfalls, come in October!